-- (a) Major public works contracts shall be advertised for a minimum of one day in the proposals. - (b) The City Manager may award minor public works contracts without advertising.
+- (a) Major public works contracts shall be advertised for a minimum of one day in the City official newspaper at least ten days before the deadline to submit bids or proposals. - (b) The City Manager may award minor public works contracts without advertising.
 In lieu of advertising, the City Manager shall follow procedures set forth in Chapter 2, Article 2, Division 36 of the Municipal Code.